Line Controller for Assembly and Packaging in Semiconductor Backend

 Process control in backend production presents companies with a number of challenges.
 Complex production requires specialized know-how, reliable IT solutions and precise coordination to ensure a smooth and consistent process.
 Facing international competition and high quality requirements, it is crucial to optimize costs and overcome the following challenges:

-• Machine suppliers must meet complex interface standards such as SECS/GEM and GEM300.
+• Machine suppliers must meet complex interface standards such as SECS/GEM and GEM300 for MES and host system integration.
 Their implementation requires a great deal of expertise and a suitable integration solution.

 • The ACM (Automation Capabilities Management) process ensures that new systems meet the requirements for a standardized data interface.
 This includes the specification and testing of the data interface together with the machine supplier.
 Ideally, the interface test is carried out by independent IT experts before the system is delivered to the customer to ensure rapid commissioning.
 Monitoring the ACM process reduces complexity for the machine manufacturer and enables the factory operator to handle it efficiently.

 • For a high level of reliability, solutions are required that minimize risks such as hardware failure.
-Functions such as warm standby and archiving play an important role in securing valuable data.
+Functions such as warm hardware standby and the reliable archiving of all quality-relevant data also play an important role in ensuring production continuity and full traceability.

 • Carrier handling and tracking depend on the perfect interplay of the PLC and line controller.
 Precisely defined processes for data exchange and process control enable reliable and high-performance implementation of loading and unloading processes.

-From specification to integration, loader handling, production management, process control and data acquisition to test control, our FabEagle®LC line controller supports you in controlling backend production systems.
+From specification to integration, production management, process control and data acquisition to full transparency and production documentation, our FabEagle®LC line controller supports you in controlling backend production systems.
 This enables you to achieve the highest quality standards and reliably control complex processes.

 Specification